dortania/OpenCore-Multiboot/oc/bootcamp.md

 ![](/images/bootcamp-md/location.png)

-Once all is finished, you now have Bootcamp switching!
+Once all is finished, you now have BootCamp switching!
 There should be a little BootCamp icon in you tray now that you can select which drive to boot to.

 * Note: For those no needing the extra drivers BootCamp provides, you can delete the following:
   * `$WinPEDriver$`: **DO NOT** delete the folder itself, just the drivers inside
     * Apple Wifi card users will want to keep the following:
       * `$WinPEDriver$/BroadcomWireless`
       * `$WinPEDriver$/BroadcomBluetooth`
       * `$WinPEDriver$/AppleBluetoothBroadcom`
   * `BootCamp/Drivers/...`
     * **DO NOT** delete `BootCamp/Drivers/Apple`
     * Apple Wifi card users will want to keep the following:
       * `BootCamp/Drivers/Broadcom/BroadcomBluetooth`

 ## Troubleshooting